Gabdulla Tukay: Uralsk period

-It is known, that Motíğí tried to establish another newspaper, Yaña Tormış (The New Life) in Uralsk, with Tuqay as one of constitutors, but that time Ğabdulla was already so popular in the Tatar society, that chief editors from Kazan, the Tatar cultural capital, offered him job.
+It is known, that Motıyği tried to establish another newspaper, Yaña Tormış (The New Life) in Uralsk, with Tuqay as one of constitutors, but that time Ğabdulla was already so popular in the Tatar society, that chief editors from Kazan, the Tatar cultural capital, offered him job.
 Moreover, Tuqay should be examined by a draft board in his native uyezd, and he left Uralsk anyway.
 The admiration with the future trends of his life in Kazan is expressed in Par at (The Pair of Horses), which consequently became the most associated with Kazan Tatar verse.

 Kazan period

-Just after the arrival to Kazan, Tuqay stayed at Bolğar hotel and met Tatar literature intelligentsia, such as playwright and Yoldız newspaper secretary Ğäliäsğar Kamal and prominent Tatar poet and Tañ yoldızı newspaper chief editor Säğit Rämiev.
-Several days after he left Kazan to be examined by a draft board, assembly point being in Ätnä village.
-There he was discarded due his poor health and walleye and freed up of serving in the Russian Imperial Army.
+Just after the arrival to Kazan, Tuqay stayed at Bolğar hotel and met Tatar literature intelligentsia, such as playwright and Yoldız newspaper secretary Ğəliəsğar Kamal and prominent Tatar poet and Tañ yoldızı newspaper chief editor Səğit Rəmiev.
+Several days after he left Kazan to be examined by a draft board, assembly point being in Ətnə village.
+There he was discarded due his poor health and walleye and freed up of serving in the Imperial Russian Army.
 He returned to Kazan and renowned his literature and publishing activity.

-He was adopted to the editorial staff of democratically oriented Äl-İslax gazette, led by Fatix Ämirxan and Wafa Bäxtiärev.
+He was adopted to the editorial staff of democratically oriented Əl-İslax gazette, led by Fatix Əmirxan and Wafa Bəxtiyərev.
 However, the newspaper had a little budget.
 Tuqay had got fixed up as a forwarding agent in Kitap publishers, to provide guaranteed wage.
-Moreover, he refused offer from Äxbar, an organ of Ittifaq al-Muslimin, a political party, close to Kadets, as well as other offers from rich, but right-wing newspapers.
+Moreover, he refused offer from Əxbar, an organ of Ittifaq al-Muslimin, a political party, close to Kadets, as well as other offers from rich, but right-wing newspapers.
 He also continued self-education: read Russian classics, critiques, and studied German language.
 He was interested in studying the life of common people by visiting bazaars and pubs.

 Tuqay's room in Bolğar hotel was frequently visited by admirers from "gilded youth".
 As he wrote, their boozing-up impeded him and his creation.
-Nevertheless, in the end of 1907-1908 he wrote nearby sixty verses and twenty articles in Äl-İslax and satirical journal Yäşen (The Illumination), and also published two books of verses.
-The most prominent satire of that period was Peçän Bazarı yaxud Yaña Kisekbaş (The Hay Bazaar or New Kişekbaş), deriding problems of the Tatar society of the period, clergy and merchant class.
+Nevertheless, in the end of 1907–1908 he wrote nearby sixty verses and twenty articles in Əl-İslax and satirical journal Yäşen (The Illumination), and also published two books of verses.
+The most prominent satire of that period was Peçən Bazarı yaxud Yaña Kisekbaş (The Hay Bazaar or New Kişekbaş), deriding problems of the Tatar society of the period, clergy and merchant class.

 As for Tuqay's personal life, there is known little about it.
 As usual he avoided women in his circle.
-It is known that he was enamored of Zäytünä Mäwlüdova, his 15-year-old admirer.
-Several verses were devoted to Zäytünä and their feelings, such as A Strange Love.
+It is known that he was enamored of Zəytünə Məwlüdova, his 15-year-old admirer.
+Several verses were devoted to Zəytünə and their feelings, such as A Strange Love.
 However, later Tuqay did not develop their relations, and the possible reason was inferiority complex, attributed to his health and financial position.